Getting to know Dr. Sarah Soden

 During my training and early years as a clinician, I could never have imagined the path my career would take.
 Who would have thought I would end up in a Genome Center?
 I’m not a geneticist, but a desire to learn and the support of my institution has given me the opportunity to diversify and rise through the organization.

-What are your responsibilities as director of the Center for Pediatric Genomic Medicine at Children’s Mercy?
+What are your responsibilities as director of the Genomic Medicine Center at Children’s Mercy?

 I lead a team that uses genomic testing to uncover elusive diagnoses, saving time and money, and changing treatment for infants and children.
 Our team runs the fastest clinical whole genome analysis in the world, named one of TIME ’s Top 10 Medical Breakthroughs in 2012.
 We also are studying the cause of a diverse array of diseases like infant leukemia, childhood kidney disease, developmental bone disorders and Tourette syndrome.